 It is possible to override this restriction, but doing so is not supported for use in production settings.
 For details, see User-defined partitioning and the NDB storage engine (MySQL Cluster).

-As of MySQL 5.1.6, all MySQL Cluster tables are by default
+Default partitioning scheme.
+As of MySQL 5.1.6, all MySQL Cluster tables are by default partitioned by

 The table must have an explicit primary key.